What Is Malware?

 RATs allow the user to gain access to your system, in the same way as if they had physical access to the device you have.
 Through this access, the user can look through your files, use your camera, and even have the ability to switch your device both off and on.

-However, where RATs become damaging, is where they are used for malicious intent.
-RATs are often downloaded without your knowledge, and present malware threats where private data can be stolen, your keyboard can become blocked, or other malware can be installed, creating a situation where your device becomes useless.
+RATs are often downloaded without your knowledge, and present malware threats where private data can be stolen, your keyboard can become blocked, or other malware can be installed.

 Rootkits

-It can be a component bundled with malware which will hide the malicious process’ existence from monitoring tools.
+It can be a component bundled with malware which will hide the malicious process’ existence.

-In addition to the damage they cause, rootkits are able to deactivate antivirus and anti-malware software, hurt user-mode apps, spy on user behavior and launch DDoS attacks.
+In addition to the damage they cause, rootkits are able to:

 Spyware